First reported by Robert G Allen Photography, Dixie Dixon kicked out of the Nikon USA Ambassador program

 Dixie Dixon is no longer a Nikon USA Ambassador as of 04/09/2026.

 I have reached out to her to get her side of the story.
 Was she kicked out or did she leave on her own accord?
+Is she shooting another brand of camera and lenses?
 I hope to find out soon.
+All references to the Nikon Ambassador program have been removed from her website.

 This was her written profile on the Nikon USA website which has now been removed: